 Billing of services to customers will be greatly enhanced and easier to manage in a more streamlined fashion.
 Telco-Corp-UK will be able to easily identify exactly which customers have consumed which resource, this allows them to potentially increase their margins, or at the same time pass on additional cost savings to their existing customers which will help with customer retention.
 The Finance team could have direct access to the AWS Console allowing them to pull out billing reports for each customer independently and help refine where additional savings could be made.

 Let’s take a quick look at some of the risk Telco-Corp-UK are facing by moving to the Cloud.
 They are becoming reliant on a 3rd and by doing so they are losing some control of their business.
-Some key questions need to have answers such as, how will AWS handle outages?
+Some key questions need to be answered, including how will AWS handle outages?
 What if there are failures within AWS that take down an entire region?
-Have Telco-Corp-UK architected their infrastructure across a multi-region design to allow for high availability?
+Has Telco-Corp-UK architected their infrastructure across a multi-region design to allow for high availability?

-Within this simple and short scenario you can see that there are many points to consider, and I have only touched on a few within each area.
-For further information and in depth answers to some of these questions surrounding these topics, take a look and my latest course ‘Internal Business Effects of the Cloud’.
-Throughout this course we analyse numerous effects going into depth in different areas and how you can use these to benefit the business, and how you can mitigate unwanted risks.
+Within this simple and short scenario, you can see that there are many points to consider, and I have only touched on a few within each area.
+For further information and in-depth answers to some of these questions surrounding these topics, take a look and my latest course ‘Internal Business Effects of the Cloud’.
+Throughout this course we analyze numerous effects going into depth in different areas and how you can use these to benefit the business, and how you can mitigate unwanted risks.

-If you are not in a position to understanding if the Cloud is right for your business or not, then take a look at the course ‘Should you Business move to the Cloud’ where we look at additional business challenges, benefits and constraints.
-This course has been followed up by a Webinar where we also discussed ‘Can the Cloud be right for your business as a strategy?’
+If you are not in a position to understanding if the Cloud is right for your business or not, then take a look at the course ‘Should Your Business Move to the Cloud’ where we look at additional business challenges, benefits and constraints.
+This course has been followed up by a Webinar where we also discussed ‘Can the Cloud be Right for Your Business as a Strategy?’

 These courses focus on Cloud Computing impact from the business perspective rather than the technical capabilities that many of our other courses provide.